Seanfrvr/seanfrvr/README.md

 ## Brief Intro

-Security analyst focused on threat hunting and detection engineering, with hands on experience in SIEM investigations and foundational cloud security knowledge.
+Blue team investigator focused on threat hunting and detection engineering, with hands on experience in SIEM investigations and foundational cloud security knowledge.

 ## 🛠️ Skills & Projects